Answered By: Andrew Willan Last Updated: Jun 26, 2018 Views: 589

 Who can access it?

-Access to research outputs and electronic theses live in the Repository is available to everyone.
-You do not have to login to view or download them, rather access by using the search facility on the Repository home page.
+Access to research outputs and electronic theses in the Repository is available to everyone.
+You do not have to log in to view or download them, rather access by using the search facility on the Repository home page.
 You will also find details of items in the Repository via general web search engines.

 Full-text availability of research outputs via the Repository is principally through the Green Open Access (self-archiving) route – see more about Open Access.

-If you cannot access an item / record in the Repository it will be may be that it is confidential, embargoed or access is restricted for a specific period, in some cases, indefinitely.
-If you have queries please contact the Repository Team (0151 794 2832).
+If you cannot access an item / record in the Repository it may be that it is confidential, embargoed or access is restricted for a specific period, in some cases, indefinitely.
+If you have queries please contact the Library Research Support Team (0151 794 2832).